spry-ai/ap-sdk-docs/docs/getting_started.md

 Server SDK is used for

  + Generating Authentication tokens for client SDK to use
- + Accesssing assessment reports of patients
+ + Accessing assessment reports of patients

 ## Spry Cloud